IVSOP/bevy_shatter/README.md

 # How it works

 Currently, the glass is broken into cells using a voronoi diagram.
 These cells are then extruded to 3D, creating a shard.

+Each cell's position is chosen by dividing the glass into a grid, to ensure they are all roughly the same size, and then picking random points within each cell of the grid.

 # Contributing